 - 2 tablespoons low sodium soy sauce or tamari for gluten free

 - 1 tablespoon cornstarch

 - Quick press the tofu: Cut the tofu into cubes.
 Place them evenly on a flat surface such as a cutting board lined with paper towels or a clean towel.
 Cover with a layer of paper towels, set a baking sheet on top and then something heavy, like a large book or cast iron skillet.
 Press like this for 15 minutes.
 Or use a tofu press.

-- Add the pressed tofu cubes to a bowl and drizzle the marinade over them.
-Toss gently to coat the pieces.
-Let the tofu marinate for about 15 minutes, longer if desired (up to 8 hours in the refrigerator).
+- Add the pressed tofu cubes to a bowl and drizzle the soy sauce, rice vinegar and sesame oil over them.
+Toss gently to coat the pieces, then sprinkle on the cornstarch and gently toss to coat.
+Let the tofu marinate for about 15 minutes, or longer if desired (overnight is fine).

 - Gluten free?
 Use tamari instead of soy sauce.

 - May use olive oil instead of sesame oil, but I love the flavor sesame oil adds.
 For oil free, you may omit it but it may not get as crispy.

 - If you have leftover tofu, simply re-heat in the air fryer for 5 minutes to re-crisp!
 It will keep for 3-4 days in the refrigerator.